 Students accumulate significant screen credits working on high-quality productions using state-of-the-art facilities and equipment.
 They are taught and mentored by leading professionals and leave with industry-level skills, a show reel of production work and a strong analytical and theoretical foundation relating to film, television and associated new media applications.

 The WA Screen Academy accepts a select number of students in the following areas of specialisation: Producing, Directing, Screenwriting, Cinematography, Sound and Editing

-A unique feature of the program is our relationship with the Western Australian Academy of Performing Arts (WAAPA).
-WAAPA`s costume, design, lighting, props and scenery, sound and stage management students from the production and design sector, form the crew of each of the screen academy films and WAAPA`s acting students provide the talent.
-Many WA Screen Academy films have helped in building successful careers for many well-known actors.
+A unique feature of the program is the WA Screen Academy’s relationship with the Western Australian Academy of Performing Arts (WAAPA).
+WAAPA is a world-renowned training course for arts performers and technicians and WA Screen Academy films have helped in building successful careers for many well-known actors.

-Centrally located at Edith Cowan University’s Mount Lawley campus, we offer up-to-date editing and audio suites, television studios and digital film equipment.
-Our Production Office space is equipped with the latest Mac computers, viewing facilities, telephones, meeting rooms and staff support.
-The WA Screen Academy has partnerships with world class motion picture camera company ARRI Australia and motion picture production technical company Panther GmbH.
+The WA Screen Academy has partnerships with world-class motion picture camera company ARRI Australia and motion picture production technical company Panther GmbH.
 Together they enable the Academy to provide industry standard craft skills to its students.
-If you would like to know more, visit our facilities web page.
+To find out more, visit the WA Screen Academy facilities web page.

-For information about fees and charges, please contact the the Student Fees Office.
+For information about fees and charges, please contact the Student Fees Office.